pradeep3221/DotNetCore.GoFPatterns/README.md

 ## Behavioral

-## *These mainly deals with Class - Object communication.
+*These mainly deals with Class - Object communication.
 That means they are concerned with the communication between class and objects.
-T*hese deal with the communication between objects, especially in terms of responsibility and algorithms.
+These deal with the communication between objects, especially in terms of responsibility and algorithms.*

 ### Chain of Responsibility